wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.review.md

 **Multiple users synchronization**

-Users will be able to access the same FBC at the same time.
+Users will be able to access the same FBC at the same time and changes made on one canvas will be synchronized real-time through all canvases.

 **Admin page (email invitation)**

-Admin will be able to send invitation to users to have access to our website.
-Whoever receives the email will become the manager who can create canvas and invite others to work on their canvases.
+Admin will be able to send invitations for users to have access to our website.
+Whoever receives the email is identified as a manager who is given the power to create canvases and invite others to work on their canvases.

-Basic admin functionalities will be implemented such as manage users, canvases and possibly search for canvases of all canvases if necessary.
+Basic admin functionalities will be implemented such as manage users, canvases and possibly search for a particular sticky not only within a single canvas but also across all canvases if necessary.

 **Edit history for each sticky**